AI Code Churn

 - What does churn cost in money?

 - Churn is the bridge from quality talk to budget talk: each churned change costs the hours of its rework plus the review it consumed twice.
-In our worked example for a 12-person team, the churn delta above baseline prices out at roughly €1,000-1,500 per month - real, but notably smaller than the review-reconstruction line, which is why churn is the visible tip rather than the whole bill.
+In our worked example at 120 AI-assisted changes per month, the churn delta above baseline prices out at roughly €1,000-1,500 per month.
+Real, but notably smaller than the review-reconstruction line, which is why churn is the visible tip rather than the whole bill.

 - How do we reduce AI code churn specifically?

-- By attacking its dominant cause: changes merging before anyone checked them against what was actually asked.
-Written tasks with acceptance criteria, verification before merge, and validation the model did not author move defects from post-merge rework to pre-merge fixes.
-Teams see the effect in the metric itself - two-week churn is cheap to compute weekly, which makes it a fine before/after gauge for any verification pilot.
+- Start with one actionable contributor: changes merging before anyone checked them against what was actually asked.
+Written tasks with acceptance criteria, verification before merge, and independent validation can move some defects from post-merge rework to pre-merge fixes.
+Two-week churn is cheap to compute weekly, so use it as a before/after gauge rather than assuming a reduction.

 Keep reading